DWI & Texas Driver’s License Suspension

 Your License is not Yet Suspended.

-Your attorney will acquire any non-privileged discovery, such as the offense reports prior to the hearing.
+Your lawyer will get any non-privileged discovery, such as the offense reports prior to the hearing.

 Exactly what is The Texas ALR Process

-- A $125 Reinstatement Cost is needed prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Charge is needed prior to the renewal or issuance of a chauffeur license.

 - $10 for each year of temporary license

-- You may be needed to take a course or other type of rehab.
+- You may be required to take a course or other type of rehab.

-Value of Your “Notification of Suspension”
+Value of Your “Notice of Suspension”

-What Takes place If You Fail to Ask for An ALR Hearing?
+What Takes place If You Fail to seek An ALR Hearing?

-If a hearing is not asked for, the suspension goes into result on the 40th day after the notice was served.
-(This is typically 40 days after the arrest.).
+If a hearing is not requested, the suspension enters into impact on the 40th day after the notification was served.
+(This is generally 40 days after the arrest.).

-The best ways to seek An ALR Hearing?
+Ways to demand An ALR Hearing?